mstniy/computed_flutter/README.md

 ### <a name='UsingComputedBuilder'></a>Using `ComputedBuilder`

-If you are using a widget whose definition you cannot modify, or wish to limit the scope or reactive widget rebuilds, use `ComputedBuilder`:
+If you are using a widget whose definition you cannot modify, or wish to limit the scope of reactive widget rebuilds, use `ComputedBuilder`:

 ```
 ComputedBuilder(builder: (ctx) =>